lupyuen/lupyuen.github.io/src/rust7.md

   make -j
   ```

-  TODO: Pic of VSCode

 - _How to code Rust Apps for NuttX?_

   We could open the `apps` folder in VSCode, but __Rust Analyzer__ won't work.

   Do this instead: Open the folder _apps/examples/rust/hello_ in VSCode.
 Then Rust Analyzer will work perfectly!
-(Pic above)
+(Pic below)

 More details here...